lindenb/jvarkit/docs/Bam2Raster.md

       hightligth those positions.
       Default: []
     --mapqopacity
-      How to handle the MAPQ/ opacity of the reads.
+      How to handle the MAPQ/ opacity of the reads. all_opaque: no opacity, handler 1: transparency under MAPQ=60
-      Default: all_opaque
+      Default: handler1
       Possible Values: [all_opaque, handler1]
     --limit, --maxrows
       Limit number of rows to 'N' lines. negative: no limit.